dtavva04/-Arduino-Self-Balancing-Two-Wheel-Inverted-Pendulum-Robot/README.md

 - Fixed reaction wheel
 - Two-Wheel Robot

-This project attempted the third (because it looks cool).
+This project attempted the third.

 Credits to the original creator of these libraries: I2Cdev, MPU6050, PID.